 To be considered hemp, a cannabis plant can’t contain any more than 0.3% THC (1/3 of 1%) per dry weight, far lower than any level that causes psychoactive effects.

 Instead, hemp naturally higher in cannabidiol (CBD), the non-psychoactive cannabinoid found in Dixie Botanicals® supplements.
-Because CBD is non-psychoactive, it won’t high you high.
+Because CBD is non-psychoactive, it won’t get you high.
 Like all cannabinoids, CBD interacts with the body’s endocannabinoid system to encourage balance and homeostasis.

 Unlike marijuana, hemp and its fiber, seeds, and oil can be manufactured into a number of different products – from nutritional supplements, to food, to paper, to building materials.

 Marijuana is grown almost entirely for its high-THC flowers that make you feel high or stoned and are used for recreational purposes.